Amended Mary River IIBA is released: QIA will tour impacted communities to inform Inuit of new benefits

 “During our community visits, Inuit stressed the need for more training and jobs,” says Eva Aariak, “I am pleased that the new benefits in the Mary River IIBA, such as a training centre in Pond Inlet, directly address these needs.”

-Aariak will now lead another community tour to share information on the amended Mary River IIBA with Inuit in Arctic Bay, Clyde River, Hall Beach, Igloolik, and Pond Inlet.
+Aariak will now lead another community tour to share information on the amended Mary River IIBA with Inuit in Arctic Bay, Clyde River, Sanirajak, Igloolik, and Pond Inlet.

 Article 22.2 of the IIBA between Baffinland and QIA, states that an IIBA review takes place every three years for potential amendments and improvements to the agreement.
 Based on this review, which took place this year, certain articles in the IIBA were renegotiated.